LingYe-007/LingYe-007/README.md

   ![](https://ks3-cn-beijing.ksyuncs.com/lingye-space/normalLife/github.gif)

-I am LingYe, my main direction is the front end at present, but also want to contribute to open source projects in the future.
+I am LingYe, my main direction is the frontend at present, but also want to contribute to open source projects in the future.

  If you have some intersting thoughts.
 Please contact me.